dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

 :::caution
 In rare cases when you use Incremental with a transformer, `dlt` will not be able to automatically close generator associated with a row that is out of range.
-You can still use still call `can_close()` method on incremental and exit yield loop when true.
+You can still call the `can_close()` method on incremental and exit yield loop when true.
 :::